FlowFuse/flowfuse/docs/user/concepts.md

 The dashboard also allows you to roll an instance back to a previous snapshot.

+#### Device Snapshot

+Similar to instance snapshots, a device snapshot is a point-in-time backup of a Node-RED instance running on a device.
+It captures the flows, credentials and runtime settings.
+The difference being local changes made on a device during developer mode are pulled into the FlowFuse platform and stored as a snapshot.

+The dashboard also allows you to see and manage these snapshots.

 ### Device

 The FlowFuse platform can be used to manage Node-RED applications running on remote devices.
 A Device runs a software agent that connects back to the platform to receive updates.
 Users must [install the agent](../device-agent/install.md) on the devices.

-Devices are registered to a Team, and then assigned to an individual Node-RED instance within that team.
+Devices are registered to a Team, and then assigned to an individual Node-RED instance or a FlowFuse application within that team.

-A user can create a [snapshot](#instance-snapshot) and then mark it as the *target* snapshot for devices.
+A user can create an [instance snapshot](#instance-snapshot) and then mark it as the *target* snapshot for devices.
 The platform will then deploy that snapshot to all of the devices assigned to the instance.

+With devices assigned to an application, a user can create a [device snapshot](#device-snapshot) from the remote device.

 To further simplify device registration, Provisioning Tokens can be created to allow devices to automatically connect to a team without having to manually register them first.